 furnace of Hell.
 It is hitting the truck at about the right quarter and

-driving is like being the helmsman on Australia 2 sailing across the wind.
+driving is like being the helmsman on Australia 2 sailing across the

-air into the radiator.
+get enough air into the radiator.
 The cabin temperature is akin to

 being in the furnace room at Port Kembla.
 Approaching road trains and

 vehicles are floating in mid air (eat your heart out David Copperfield)

 on a sea of "water" and the tyres are nearly melting and sinking into

 the bitumen.
 Get the picture?
 IT IS HOT!!!
 DAMNED HOT!!

 We stop at a rest area 130k north of Alice at about 3.00pm for a cuppa.

 Another couple pull in with a Winnie.
 After exchanging pleasantries he

 The wind has abated considerably overnight.
 After having a leisurely

 breakfast and saying our goodbyes we move on.
-We arrive in Alice at about
+We arrive in Alice at

-couple we had met at Cooktown.
+recommended by a couple we had met at Cooktown.
 It is too far out of

 town for our purposes which I will explain later.
 We then head for the

 Todd Street Mall, the mecca for craft hunters.
 We have lunch and Julie

 does her "thing".
 Increase the wealth of the stall holders.

-As stated earlier, the truck has been running perfectly but there are some
+As stated earlier, the truck has been running perfectly but there are

-starting to irk me.
+are really starting to irk me.
 So while Julie kept the stall holders

 happy I went in search of a woodworker whose space and tools I could

 I don't have my whole workshop with me!